upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-web/index.rst

 *********************

 *  `Arduino Firmware <https://github.com/upsidedownlabs/Chords-Arduino-Firmware>`_ (Use this software to upload Chords Arduino firmware to your development board).
+* :ref:`NPG Lite Flasher <npg-lite-flasher>` (Use this software to upload NPG Lite firmware to your NPG Lite board or any ESP32 based board).
 * Chromium-based browsers (Know more about  :ref:`chords-browsers-compatibility`).

 Hardware Requirements